jpswade/jpswade.github.io/_posts/2009-10-14-ident-spoofing.md

   * [setident.sh](http://hm2k.googlecode.com/svn/trunk/code/shell/setident.sh) &#8211; A script used to set your ident

-It&#8217;s works fine using the sh unix shell on FreeBSD.
+It's works fine using the sh unix shell on FreeBSD.

 If you are on my shell servers, you should be able to take advantage of this using the &#8220;setident&#8221; command.